 File lifecycle management can help manage files throughout their lifespan.
 A related term, information lifecycle management, is described by the Storage Networking Industry Association (SNIA) as such:

-Companies with a smaller staff can take this definition to mean that they need to create a workflow for their employees to use when managing files.
-Those with a larger staff or looking for a more efficient file management solution will turn to automation.
+For companies with a smaller staff, this may mean they need to create a workflow for their employees to use when managing files.
+However, companies with a larger staff or that are looking for a more efficient file management solution should turn to automation.
 Although it may be tedious to set up, automation will simplify the file management process for larger companies as a whole.

-It depends on your needs—the process is typically different for every organization, but most file lifecycles will include these basic steps:
+It depends on your needs—the process is typically different for every organization (big or small), but most file lifecycles will include these five basic steps:

-Creation: This is the start of the cycle, where a folder is created in the system and details including date/time, content and frequency of access are logged.
+- Creation: This marks the start of the cycle, where a folder is created in the system and details are logged—including date, time, content, and frequency of access.

-Storage: The file is placed on storage where it can be quickly accessed.
+- Storage: The file is placed in storage where it can be quickly accessed.

-Use: This step can involve the file being used, or accessed, for business.
-It can also include sharing or distributing.
+- Use: This step can involve the file being accessed, shared, or distributed for business.

-Archive: If a file has not been accessed in a certain timespan or has reached a milestone from the date of its creation, it may be archived, or moved to secure storage that’s less expensive.
+- Archive: If a file has not been accessed in a certain timespan or has reached a milestone from the date of its creation, it may be archived or moved to less expensive secure storage.

-Automating the file lifecycle is not always the most simple process, but it can prove very valuable for companies.
-Freeing up storage space for the most important information or documents can take the strain off of resources and save companies money by not using the best storage for less essential files.
+Automating the file lifecycle is not always simple, but it can be very valuable for companies in the long run.
+Freeing up storage space for the most important information or documents can take the strain off of resources and save companies money.
+After all, why clog up the best storage with less-than-essential files?